12th grade reading list for students aged 17-18

 The Rector of Justin by Louis Auchincloss

-Tenacious Frank Prescott lead his boarding school with an iron fist.
+Tenacious Frank Prescott leads his boarding school with an iron fist.
 Through the eyes of his colleagues, flaws in his doctrine are exposed and the unpredictability of human nature begins to erode his convictions.

 The Underdogs by Mariano Azuela